 The vast majority of riders who hold their breath, close their eyes, and register for Haute Route, are like me: just hoping to survive and return home with some semblance of dignity still intact.
 There are others, though, who you may see from time to time in the front pen at the start line (then never again) that have different objectives.
 I’ve reached out to two of these to see if they can give the rest of us any insight into how the pointy end lives and trains.

-The first is a regular reader and sometime commenter on this blog – ‘Rich Vélo’, otherwise known and Richard Scales.
+The first is a regular reader and sometime commenter on this blog – ‘Rich Vélo’, otherwise known as Richard Scales.
 Richard is American (living in France) and of my ‘vintage’, making his cycling achievements that much more amazing, I think (the ‘vintage’ part, not the ‘American’ one).

 I know Rich from this blog and have ridden a few of the same events as him, even starting La Marmotte Pyrenees together in 2017 (then meeting up again as I started the final climb while he was flying down it).
 He’ll be riding HR Pyrenees this year, too.